skanzajamal/news-curator/README.md

 ## Installation & Setup

-For step-by-step instructions with screenshots on how to set up and run the project, check out the [Installation Guide](INSTALL.md).
+For step-by-step instructions on how to set up and run the project, check out the [Installation Guide](INSTALL.md).